codesport/admin-panel/README.md

 Given the comprehensiveness of this tutorial, it is strongly recommended that you use the navigation menu to focus on sections most relevant to your learning needs.

 Finally, the code is fairly well documented, so you are also encouraged to read through the comments within the codebase.

-## License

-This project (codebase and tutorial) has been made available to the public under an MIT open source license.